gtwogtwo/FBLAOutfit/README.md

 To run on Android, do the following:

-1. Enable unknown sources in settings > security > unknown sources
+1. Enable unknown sources in settings > security > check "unknown sources"
 2. Download APK file to phone
 3. Click on file and install